Year 26 Members at Orientation

 What technical support does the RARE AmeriCorps Program provide?

-The RARE AmeriCorps staff provides technical assistance and on-going supervision to members, including regular site visits.
+The RARE AmeriCorps staff provides technical assistance and on-going support to members, including at least one in-person site visit.
 In addition, members have access to other faculty who work with the RARE AmeriCorps Program at the University of Oregon, and provide technical advice and project support to members as needed.

 Return to top